 Surveys were carried out in accordance with the protocols described for the Atlas of Breeding Birds of Ontario (Cadman et al., 2007) and the Forest Bird Monitoring Program (Environment Canada, Canadian Wildlife Service), by two qualified biologists.
 Point count stations were at least 300 m from each other.
-Surveys were initiated before sunrise and continued for five hours after sunrise, dependent on weather conditions.
-Observers listened for 10 minutes, recording observations within 50 m, from 50 m to 100 m, and in flyovers.
+Surveys were initiated before sunrise and continued for five hours after sunrise, dependant on weather conditions.
+Observers listened for 10 minutes, recording observations within 50 m, beyond 100 m and flyovers.